CADMonkey21/p2pool-go-VTC/README.md

 This is a Go-based implementation of the p2pool protocol, with initial support for Vertcoin (VTC).
 The goal is to create a modern, high-performance, and cross-platform p2pool node that is easy to set up and maintain.

-### Current State: Alpha
+### Current State: Alpha (Functional)

-The node is currently in an **alpha stage**.
-The core P2P, RPC, and Stratum functionalities are working.
-You can compile and run the node, connect it to `vertcoind`, and have a miner connect to it.
-The pool will serve jobs to the miner, and the miner will be able to submit shares back.
+The node is currently in a **functional alpha stage**.
+The core P2P, RPC, and Stratum functionalities are working together.
+The application can be compiled and run to create a functional mining pool.

+**What's Working:**
+* Connects to `vertcoind` and continuously fetches block templates.
+* Runs a full Stratum server that accepts connections from miners.
+* Handles the `mining.subscribe` and `mining.authorize` handshake.
+* Serves mining jobs to miners based on live network data.
+* Receives share submissions from miners.
+* **Performs full cryptographic validation of submitted shares against the job difficulty.**

-**The primary missing feature is the cryptographic validation of submitted shares and broadcasting them to the P2P network.**
+The primary missing feature is the broadcasting of these valid shares to the P2P network, which is the final step to make this a profitable, collaborative pool.

 ## Prerequisites